jason-neal/convolve_spectrum/README.md

     convolved_wav, convolved_flux = ip_convolution(wav, flux, wav_limits, R, fwhm_lim=5.0)
 ```
 The wavelength axis is reduced to *wav_limits* due to edge effecs in the convolution.

+## Notes
+The original version of this code was used for the IP component of [Figueira et. al. 2016](https://arxiv.org/abs/1511.07468) and explained in detail there.